American States Water (AWR)

 AI Analysis | Feedback

-- Residential Customers: Individual households and families that receive water and/or electric services for personal use in their homes.
+- Residential Customers: Individuals and households who receive water and electric services for their homes.

 AI Analysis | Feedback